DRF-TARPA1/HAVFI1_PRJ2170/README.md

 * License: MIT
 * Date: 2019-11-12

-# Installation for Exif library
+# Note 1 - Installation for Exif library
 After installing a copy of the ExifTool library or executable into the exiftoolr package's directory tree, where calls to functions in the exiftoolr package will automatically find it, run install_exiftool() at the console command:

-NOTE:
 ```{r }
 #loading like this seem not working
 library(exiftoolr)